productivity

 5. SaneBox

-SaneBox is an AI email filtering tool that works with existing email clients, including Gmail, Outlook, Apple Mail, Yahoo, and IMAP providers.
-The platform runs in the background to help sort lower-priority messages without requiring users to switch inbox interfaces.
+SaneBox is an AI email filtering tool that sits on top of your existing email client, including Gmail, Outlook, Apple Mail, Yahoo, and IMAP providers.
+It runs in the background, sorting lower-priority messages so you never have to switch inbox interfaces.

 Key Features

-- Established email filtering history: SaneBox has operated for 13+ years and has processed 10.5 billion emails, supporting a wide range of inbox workflows and email volume levels.
+• Established email filtering history: SaneBox has operated for 13+ years and processed 10.5 billion emails, across a wide range of inbox workflows and email volume levels.

 6. Lindy

-Lindy is an AI assistant platform that supports email management, meeting coordination, calendar workflows, iMessage notifications, and broader task automation through a large integration ecosystem.
+Lindy is an AI assistant platform that covers email management, meeting coordination, calendar workflows, iMessage notifications, and wider task automation, all backed by a large integration ecosystem.

 Key Features